himanshu1311/nifty50_portfolio_optimization/README.md

 Finding the most optimized portfolio is a two step process begining with finding the set of efficient portfolios followed by picking one from the set with maximum return for a given risk or lowest risk for given return.

 ##### Efficient Frontier
-a hyperbola representing portfolios with all the different combinations of assets that result into efficient portfolios (i.e. with the lowest risk, given the same return and portfolios with the highest return, given the same risk).
+A hyperbola representing portfolios with all the different combinations of assets that result into efficient portfolios (i.e. with the lowest risk, given the same return and portfolios with the highest return, given the same risk).
 Risk is depicted on the X-axis and return is depicted on the Y-axis.
 The area inside the efficient frontier (but not directly on the frontier) represents either individual assets or all of their non-optimal combinations.